dingherself/phil-324/syllabus.md

 ### Optional Virtual Coffee Breaks

 In addition to individual office hours by appointment, I will host a virtual coffee break every week.
-The coffee break is exactly what it sounds like: it’s a coffee break, not another lecture, and it’s strictly optional.
+The coffee break is what it sounds like: it’s a coffee break, not another lecture, and it’s strictly optional.
 During the coffee break, I will be hanging out in one of the Discord voice channels to answer questions you might have or just to chat more about something that caught your interest.
 I will circulate a doodle poll at the start of the course to get a sense of what might work for different students, and I will try to rotate the days/times so that as many people as possible can participate.

 ### Are You New to Philosophy or Law?
 (Welcome!!)